 - Clean and adjust thermostat

-Stevens said there are two things most homeowners can do themselves to keep their equipment running right.
-First, change filers regularly, at least quarterly, but for many homes he recommends changing monthly.
+Wooldridge said there are two things most homeowners can do themselves to keep their equipment running right.
+First, change filters regularly, at least quarterly, but for many homes he recommends changing monthly.
 Secondly, make certain the outside AC condenser unit is unobstructed at all times.
 Keep plants around them trimmed back at least a foot.
 This downloadable publication from the U.S. Environmental Protection Agency/Energy Star provides additional helpful insights.

 Berkeys Plumbing, Heating and Air Conditioning has specialized in the needs of homeowners in the Dallas / Fort Worth Metroplex for more than 35 years.
 Berkeys reputation for prompt, honest service from licensed and factory trained technicians assures customers the best in professional service and equipment.
 Texas State License #TACLB26791E.
 To learn more, call Berkeys at 1-877-BERKEYS, or visit our Website at www.berkeys.com.